Paramedic gets 5 years in prison for Elijah McClain’s death in rare case against medical responders

 “You are a local hero no more,” she said as Cichuniec sat with his attorneys at a nearby table.
 “Next time, think for yourself and do not follow the direction of a crowd of cowards.”

+Cichuniec had faced up to 16 years in prison on the assault charge, and the five-year sentence was the minimum the judge could have given him under sentencing guidelines.
+The second convicted paramedic, Jeremy Cooper, Cooper, is scheduled to be sentenced in April.

-Cichuniec — who has been in custody since his conviction and was handcuffed and shackled for the hearing — asked the judge for mercy.
-He wiped away tears as family members and friends testified as character witnesses on his behalf, and later told the judge he had spent his 18-year career as a firefighter and paramedic putting his own life on the line and putting other lives before his own.
+Cichuniec, who has been in custody since his conviction, asked the judge for mercy.
+He wiped away tears as family members and friends testified as character witnesses on his behalf, and later told the judge he had spent his 18-year career as a firefighter and paramedic putting his life on the line to save others.

 “I have never backed down from a call and I’ve had more things happen to me than you can imagine,” he said.
 “It sickened me when the prosecution said during their closing argument that I showed no remorse for Elijah. … There was absolutely no intent to cause any harm to Elijah McClain.”

+As he was led out of the court in handcuffs, someone from his family called out, “Love you Pete” as Cichuniec looked back and waved.

-Cichuniec’s wife said after the hearing she was “relatively relieved” by the outcome since it was the most lenient sentence her husband could have received.
+Cichuniec’s wife noted that the sentence was the most lenient her husband could have received.

 “It’s almost better knowing,” Katy Cichuniec said.

+Before the hearing, supporters of Cichuniec took up some of the rows of seats on the prosecution side of the courtroom.
+When Sheneen McClain walked in and saw them, she said “You all supporting Elijah?” sarcastically, holding her hand to her heart.

-Firefighters and officials from their union have criticized the state’s prosecution of Cichuniec and said it was discouraging firefighters from becoming paramedics, decreasing the number of qualified personnel in emergencies and thereby putting lives at risk.
+Firefighters and officials from their union sharply criticized the state’s prosecution of Cichuniec.
+They said it was discouraging firefighters from becoming paramedics, decreasing the number of qualified personnel in emergencies and thereby putting lives at risk.

+But Assistant Attorney General Jason Slothouber said Cichuiniec didn’t follow his training and never properly assessed McClain before he knowingly authorized giving him more ketamine than was needed.

+“Elijah was treated as a problem that could be easily solved with ketamine, rather than as a person who needed to be evaluated, spoken to, treated with respect and care,” he said.

-McClain’s death received little attention initially but gained renewed interest as mass protests swept the nation in 2020, with his name becoming a rallying cry for critics of racial injustice in policing.
+McClain’s death received little attention initially but gained renewed interest as mass protests swept the nation after Floyd’s death.

 Experts testified that the sedative ultimately killed McClain, who was already weakened from struggling to breathe while being pinned down after inhaling vomit into his lungs during the struggle with police.